MakersAsylumIndia/IS_Project_Template/README.md

 Just 2–3 lines are enough.
 This helps others quickly understand what your project is about.

+Click on the ✏️ PENCIL icon next to the README title above, and you can edit the README directly from within your browser.

 ---

 ## 🛠 Where to Document Everything Else